-Lemon Yogurt Dressing is a simple little made-up dressing that started with a little desperation and quite by accident and has since become a favorite.
-See, I’m not a fan of bottled Ranch dressing and sometimes, I think I might be the only person in the world who isn’t.
-But there are times I want a creamy, herby kind of buttermilky type of dressing to offset a simple salad, especially if it’s a crunchy type of a salad or if I’m serving something spicy.
+Lemon Yogurt Dressing is drop-dead simple.
+It came to life from a little desperation and quite by accident, and has since become a favorite.
+See, I might be the only person in the world that doesn’t care for Ranch, but there are times I want a creamy, herby kind of buttermilky type of dressing to offset a simple salad, and nothing goes better with something crunchy or served with something spicy.
+This is my answer!

 About Lemon Yogurt Dressing: